Landfill Beyond the Stars

 In Speculative Fiction

-, you will sometimes find that entire planets get used as interstellar landfills.
+, one will sometimes find that entire planets get used as interstellar landfills.
 Implicitly this means that it is somehow worthwhile to launch refuse into space and take it to another planet, possibly one that is located in another solar system

 , in order to dump it there, rather than give it a push towards the nearest star